Skip to content

 Where can a PV storage unit be disposed of?

 Gehre: “Photovoltaic storage units are subject to the applicable battery law.
-Both manufacturers and sellers of storage units are required to take back used devices free of charge from consumers and dispose of or recycle them properly.
+Both manufacturers and sellers of storage units are required to take back used devices from consumers free of charge and dispose of or recycle them properly.
 Municipal recycling centers do not accept photovoltaic storage units.”